Francisco Menéndez Márquez

-Francisco Menéndez Márquez y Posada (died 1649) was a royal treasurer (teosoro real) and interim co-governor of Spanish Florida, and the founder of a cattle ranching enterprise that became the largest in Florida.
+Francisco Menéndez Márquez y Posada (1601-1649) was a royal treasurer (tesorero real) and interim co-governor of Spanish Florida, and the founder of a cattle ranching enterprise that became the largest in Florida.

 Treasurer and acting governor

-Francisco Menéndez Márquez's father was Juan Menéndez Márquez, also royal treasurer and interim co-governor of Spanish Florida.
+Francisco Menéndez Márquez was baptized in St. Augustine, Florida on April 2nd, 1601.
+His father was Juan Menéndez Márquez, also royal treasurer and interim co-governor of Spanish Florida.
 Francisco's mother was María Menéndez y Posada.
 Juan, after serving as royal treasurer in Spanish Florida for 22 years, was appointed governor of Popayán Province (in present-day Colombia) in 1620.
 Francisco had become his father's assistant and acting treasurer when Juan went to Spain on a leave of absence in 1619, and Francisco continued to perform the duties of treasurer in his father's absence.
 Juan died in 1627, and Francisco was confirmed as his replacement as treasurer-steward the following year.
 Francisco went to Mexico City three times to collect the annual situado (the royal subsidy for the presidio of St. Augustine): in 1627, while still acting treasurer, and in 1631 and 1632.
 Francisco was suspended from his office in 1637, and reinstated in 1639.
 To deal with the duties added to his position in 1628, Francisco appointed his uncle Alonso Menéndez y Posada as steward in 1630.
 Alonso served as steward until Francisco's suspension in 1637, again from 1639 until 1646, when he was briefly replaced, and finally from 1647 until 1649.

 When governor Benito Ruíz de Salazar Vallecilla was suspended from office in 1646, Francisco Menéndez Márquez and acting accountant Pedro Benedit Horruytiner acted as co-governors until Salazar Vallecilla was returned to office in 1648.
 After being suspended, Salazar Vallecilla retreated to his farm near San Miguel de Asile.

 A few years after Francisco's death, the royal treasury in St. Augustine was audited, and it was found that between 16,000 and 20,000 pesos were missing (Francisco's salary as treasurer was 1,470 pesos a year).